Take a Stand Against Bullying

-We know that everyday many students are targeted on the basis of their race, religion, social class, sexual orientation or other aspect of their identity and that some of the most serious cases of bullying that occur in schools are the result of bias based on these aspects of identity.
+Every day in schools across the country, students are bullied based on aspects of their identity including race, religion, gender and gender identity, socioeconomic status, sexual orientation, etc. Some of the most serious cases of bullying that occur in schools are the result of bias based on identity groups.
 Name-calling and bullying, like other bias-motivated behaviors, have the potential to escalate into more serious incidents of violence if they are unchecked.

-National Bullying Prevention Month is an opportunity to reflect on the classroom and school culture and ensure that we are engaging in best practices when it comes to creating respectful school environments that foster inclusion and effectively address the intersection of bullying and bias.
-The large body of credible research on effective responses to name-calling and bullying concurs that schools and other educational institutions can best address these behaviors through ongoing, comprehensive plans that include both intervention and prevention strategies and engage all people in the school environment: students, educators, school staff, families and other community members.
+National Bullying Prevention Month is an opportunity to reflect on the classroom and school culture.
+It is a time to examine best practices when it comes to creating respectful school environments that foster inclusion and respect.
+The large body of research on effective responses to name-calling and bullying concurs that schools and other educational institutions can best address these behaviors through ongoing, comprehensive plans.
+These can include both intervention and prevention strategies and engage all people in the school environment: students, educators, school staff, families and other community members.

 How Can Teachers and Parents Prevent Bullying?

 The cycle of name-calling and bullying is best interrupted by motivated allies.
 Teachers can help students by exploring with them the range of ally-building strategies and by practicing those skills and behaviors.
 Students can be motivated and empowered to act as allies and help contribute to creating a positive “ally culture” at their schools.
 Parents can keep the lines of communication open by talking with their children about bullying and cyberbullying and listening to what is happening for them in school and online.